-Provider Orders for Life-sustaining Treatment (POLST) is a set of portable medical orders that communicate patient wishes for end-of-life intervention to health care facilities and providers, including Emergency Medical Services (EMS).
-A POLST initiative seeks to use one style of form applicable across all health care settings, signed by a patient, or their surrogate, and their health care provider.
+Provider Orders for Life-sustaining Treatment (POLST) are portable medical orders that communicate patient wishes for end-of-life intervention to health care facilities and providers, including Emergency Medical Services (EMS).
+A POLST initiative seeks to use one style of form applicable across all health care settings, signed by a patient (or their surrogate) and their health care provider.

 Completing a POLST form is completely voluntary, yet increasingly considered part of routine care.
 It is incumbent upon NPs to be familiar with POLST forms and state or jurisdiction requirements.
 Because some state laws still vary in recognition of NP signatures on POLST forms, policy changes to existing and developing POLST programs continue to be necessary.

-AANP encourages NPs to be prepared to discuss advanced care planning with patients who may be candidates for POLST and to verify that a patient’s end-of-life forms are valid with an NP signature.
+AANP encourages NPs to be prepared to discuss advance care planning with patients who may be candidates for POLST and to verify that a patient’s end-of-life forms are valid with an NP signature.